thebigbadbobby/Symphony/documentation/models.md

   - In-order places/addresses that the driver is going to follow for the day
 - `routeTime`
   - Total time of going through the whole route
+- `currentIndex` (This is poorly named)
+  - The index in route representing the stop that the driver has just completed.
+    - `currentIndex + 1` is the driver's next stop (index) in the route
+- `started`
+  - if the driver has started their route
+- `completed`
+  - if this route is completed route

 #### Desired fields:

-- `currentStop`
+- None right now
-  - So that Kahzum can keep track of the driver's working progress of the day.